About Grant County

 Criminal Records

-Criminal records in Grant County encompass a variety of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
-The Grant County Sheriff's Office is primarily responsible for maintaining these records, while the Arkansas State Police provide additional resources for background checks.
+Criminal records in Grant County cover a variety of documents, including felony, misdemeanor, traffic violations, and sex offender registry information.
 Residents can request background checks through the Arkansas State Police online portal, which offers access to statewide criminal history information.
+The Arkansas Crime Information Center also helps with managing and disseminating criminal records for Grant County.

 Arrest Records